 Osteomyelitis is an infection and inflammation of the bone.
 It can happen when a bacterial or fungal infection enters a bone from the bloodstream or surrounding tissue.
-Trauma to the skin, possibly from surgery, may be involved.
+A person may have pain, swelling, and flu-like symptoms.

 Osteomyelitis may develop quickly or over time.
 And about 2–5 per 10,000 people in the United States may have it.